FinancialPlanner1/MEYAUDIT-TAX.COM/README.md

             padding: 20px 0;
             margin-top: 30px;
         }
-        footer a {
-            color: #1e90ff;
-            text-decoration: none;
-        }
     </style>
 </head>
 <body>

     <header>
-        <h1>William Meyer</h1>
-        <p>Financial Planner | BCom Business Management</p>
+        <h1>Personal Profile</h1>
+        <p>Authorised by Sanlam | Lonfin Group</p>
     </header>

     <section class="about">
         <h2>About Me</h2>
-        <p>I’m William Meyer, a driven individual who is dedicated and passionate about personal growth.
+        <p>I am a driven individual who is dedicated and passionate about personal growth.
 I believe in the power of hard work, perseverance, and continuous learning to achieve success.
 Challenges motivate me, and I am always striving to push beyond my limits to grow and improve.
 My goal is to make a meaningful impact in everything I do, inspiring those around me to pursue their ambitions with confidence and determination.
 Success, for me, is not just about personal achievement but also about uplifting others and making a positive difference in the world.</p>
     </section>

     <section class="qualifications">